stuyam/stuyam.com/_posts/2025-11-07-migrating-from-heroku-to-hatchbox.md

 ### Starting to Migrate
 - Your app now exists in Hatchbox, so it is time to move things over from Heroku.
 We will start by moving the app over but leaving the database on Heroku for now.
 1. Move every environment variable from Heroku into Hatchbox.
 Find them in the Heroku settings and copy them into the app `Environment` settings in Hatchbox.
 Whether you use `.env` style variables or Rails credentials, it all works the same.
 When using credentials, the `RAILS_MASTER_KEY` variable decrypts the production credentials file.
-Make sure you copy over the `SECRET_KEY` from Heroku or delete the `SECRET_KEY` if it's in credentials to ensure your things like sessions and users stay logged in through the migration.
+Make sure you copy over the `SECRET_KEY` from Heroku, or delete the `SECRET_KEY` if it's in credentials, so sessions and users stay logged in through the migration.
 2. This process assumes your Rails app uses a `DATABASE_URL` on Heroku.
 Copy that variable as well; we will deploy to Hatchbox while still pointing at the Heroku database for now.
 3. Hit `Deploy` in Hatchbox to deploy your new app.
 Check the recent logs to confirm it deployed successfully.
 Click the `View App` button in Hatchbox to ensure the app is running properly in the browser 🎉